caseif/JAM/README.md

 The fifth element contains the zero-indexed ordinal of the parameter of interest (`0` targets the first  parameter, `1` targets the second, etc.).

+The sixth element contains the original (obfuscated) descriptor of the target parameter.

-The sixth element contains the new name of the parameter.
+The seventh element contains the new name of the parameter.

 Optionally, the parameter descriptor may be omitted to bring the total element count to 6.
 In this case, the sixth (last) element will be treated as the new name of the descriptor.
 Similarly, implementations are not required to